Harshit2009/DjangoPortfolio/README.md

 # SimpleDjangoPortfolio

-This is a Simple Python Django Portolio.The portfolio is easy  just use "/admin"  to login into Django admin panel to change you personal info.
+This is a Simple Python Django Portolio.The portfolio is easy  just use "/admin"  to login into Django admin panel to change your personal info.